Case Study

 61 Leads generated

-Swedish manufacturer of high-performance polymer compounds for aircraft components.
+A Swedish manufacturer of high-performance polymer compounds for aircraft components.
 Their materials are in planes flying today.
-The LinkedIn page didn't reflect any of that.
+The LinkedIn page showed none of that.
 340 followers.
 No posting schedule.
-Branding hadn't been updated in years.
+Branding untouched in years.
 Meanwhile a competitor with a narrower product range had three times the followers and was running LinkedIn ads every quarter.

 "We lose deals we should win because buyers check LinkedIn and we look small."

-Opened with a consulting engagement.
+We opened with a consulting engagement.
 Full LinkedIn audit, competitive review, 90-day roadmap.
 The audit confirmed what the sales director already knew.
-Page content was about the company.
+The page content was about the company.
 Awards.
 Office renovations.
 Anniversary posts.
 Nothing a buyer would care about.
-No content targeting procurement engineers.
+No content aimed at procurement engineers.
 Nothing for R&D directors evaluating materials.

-We rebuilt messaging for three audiences and stopped trying to speak to everyone with the same post.
-Procurement engineers got content about certification timelines and lead times.
-R&D directors got material performance data, thermal resistance, stress test results.
-Supply chain managers got posts on manufacturing consistency and delivery.
+We rebuilt the messaging around three audiences and stopped trying to speak to everyone with the same post.
+Procurement engineers got content on certification timelines and lead times.
+R&D directors got material-performance data, thermal resistance, stress-test results.
+Supply-chain managers got posts on manufacturing consistency and delivery.

-The content rule was simple: technical credibility, plain words.
+The content rule was simple: technical credibility in plain words.
 No acronyms without explanation.
 One post broke down the difference between two polymer families used in wing components.
 It read like a short explainer, not a data sheet.
-That post became the highest-performing organic content in the first 60 days, which surprised us because we thought a certification-focused post would do better.
+That post became the highest-performing organic content of the first 60 days.
+It surprised us.
+We'd expected a certification-focused post to lead.

 Sponsored Content campaigns ran in four markets.
-Lead Gen Forms offered a material performance comparison.
-An actual reference tool an engineer could save and use, not a brochure.
+Lead Gen Forms offered a material-performance comparison.
+An actual reference tool an engineer could save and reuse.
+Not a brochure.

 A Fortune 500 aerospace company reached out through LinkedIn.
 That had never happened before.
-That's the result the client talks about.
+It's the result the client still talks about.

-Numbers behind it: page went from 340 to 1,900 followers.
+Numbers behind it.
+The page went from 340 to 1,900 followers.
 Organic posts averaged 3.2% engagement.
-Ads reached 14,000 aerospace professionals, produced 61 leads at $58 each.
-The cost per lead was higher than we initially projected (we'd estimated mid-$40s) but the lead quality was strong enough that the client didn't push back on it.
+Ads reached 14,000 aerospace professionals and produced 61 leads at $58 each.
+Cost per lead was higher than we'd initially projected (we'd estimated mid-$40s), but the lead quality was strong enough that the client didn't push back.

 "Buyers are bringing up our LinkedIn posts in meetings.
-That has never happened."
+That has never happened before."

 Start here